 Dubai has become a global hub of business in past few years.
 Expats and businesses from all over the world have made Dubai their home.
-Similarly, Dubai is also a hub of chocolates and chocolates from around the world can be found in the city.
+Similarly, Dubai has also became a hub of chocolates from around the world.

 I know there’s no connection between these two but Dubai offers a vast collection of chocolates.
 You can go anywhere in Dubai, you will find best chocolates to choose from.
 Be it local chocolate brands or popular international brands — take your pick.

 These chocolates are cheap and there are too many to choose from.
 They can be a perfect gift to take back home.
-Trust me, I’ve seen people buying a whole bag full of chocolates!
+Trust me, I’ve seen people buying whole suitcases full of chocolates!

-Head over to any supermarket, grocery store, mall or Dubai Duty Free shop to find best chocolates from all over the globe.
+Head over to any supermarket, grocery store, mall or Dubai Duty Free shop to find finest chocolates from around the world.

 Shopping Tip: Try your hands on Dubai’s local chocolate brand – Chocodate.
-‘Chocodates’ are nothing but a nut inside a date which is covered in chocolate.
-They sure taste amazing, if you ask me.
+‘Chocodate’ is basically a nut inside a date which is covered in chocolate.

 Believe it or not, dates have been around for thousands of years.
 They have been cultivated for more than 6000 years in the Middle East.
 In fact, dates are referred to as the oldest cultivated fruit.
 Fossil records suggest that date palm has existed for about 50 million years!

-So, when you are in any Middle Eastern country – leave alone UAE – dates can not be ignored.
+When you are in any Middle Eastern country, leave alone UAE, dates should not be ignored.
 Dates have played important role in the Arabian history.
-It is eaten raw, used in desserts, served with coffee, used to make non-alcoholic beverages or gifted on festivals.
+It is eaten raw, used in desserts, served with coffee, used to make non-alcoholic beverages or gifted during festivals.
 Muslims all over the world observe the holy month of Ramadan and end their fast preferably with a date.

 In addition to a long, rich history, dates have many health benefits, too.
-Dates are rich source of iron, magnesium, calcium, potassium, copper, phosphorous, sulfur and manganese.
-They can help your body fight with conditions like anemia, heart problems, abdominal cancer, constipation etc. to name a few.
+Dates are rich source of iron, magnesium, calcium, potassium, copper, phosphorous, sulphur and manganese.
+They can help your body fight with conditions like anaemia, heart problems, abdominal cancer, constipation etc. to name a few.

 Long story short, dates are good for your health.
 They have been around for thousands of years and they are produced mostly in Middle Eastern countries.

 Walk into a mall or a souk and you will find a number of varieties of dates.
-They differ in color, structure, taste, nutrition values and price.
-Taste a few before you buy them and take some along your way back home.
+They differ in colour, structure, taste, nutrition values and price.
+Taste a few before you buy them and take some along on your way back home.

 6. Dried Fruits and Nuts